 - Financial Economics

 - Public Economics with Health and Labour Economics

-An undergraduate degree (BA/BSc) with at least 60 ECTS credits in economics which must include courses in intermediate microeconomics and econometrics (quantitative methods), or the equivalent knowledge.
-English 6/English course B.
+- A Bachelor of Science or Bachelor of Arts Degree (or equivalent) and at least 60 credits in economics.
+These must include courses in intermediate microeconomics and econometrics (quantitative methods), or equivalent knowledge obtained through other courses.

 English language requirements